MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 * [**NetAdapterSetLinkLayerCapabilities**](netadaptersetlinklayercapabilities.md)
 * [**NetAdapterSetPowerCapabilities**](netadaptersetpowercapabilities.md)

-To set an attribute that does not have equivalent NetAdapter functionality, call [**NdisMSetMiniportAttributes**](https://msdn.microsoft.com/library/windows/hardware/ff563672) from this callback.
+To set an attribute that does not have equivalent NetAdapter functionality, call [**NdisMSetMiniportAttributes**](https://msdn.microsoft.com/library/windows/hardware/ff563672) from [*EVT_NET_ADAPTER_SET_CAPABILITIES*](evt-net-adapter-set-capabilities.md).

-### Creating Queues to Manage Control Requests
+### Creating queues to manage control requests

-Next, while we're still in [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693), we're going to set up the object identifier (OID) path.
+Next, still in [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693), set up the object identifier (OID) path.
 The OID path is modeled like a WDF queue.
-Except instead of WDFREQUESTs, you'll be getting OIDs.
+But you'll be getting OIDs instead of WDFREQUESTs.

 There are two high level approaches you might take when porting this.
 The first option is to register a default handler that receives OID requests in a very similar way to how a miniport driver receives requests from NDIS.
 This is the easiest port, since you'll likely just need to adjust a function signature from your old MiniportOidRequest handler.

 The other option is to break apart your OID handler's switch statement and provide a separate handler for each individual OID.
+You might choose this option if your device requires OID-specific functionality.

 You might even use both approaches in the same driver, providing custom handlers for some OIDs while using a default handler with a switch statement for the remainder.

-To register default handlers for all query OIDs and all set OIDs, provide [**EVT_NET_REQUEST_DEFAULT_QUERY_DATA callback function**](evt-net-request-default-query-data.md) and [**EVT_NET_REQUEST_DEFAULT_SET_DATA callback function**](evt-net-request-default-set-data.md):
+To register default handlers for all query OIDs and all set OIDs, provide an [**EVT_NET_REQUEST_DEFAULT_QUERY_DATA callback function**](evt-net-request-default-query-data.md) and an [**EVT_NET_REQUEST_DEFAULT_SET_DATA callback function**](evt-net-request-default-set-data.md):

 ```ManagedCPlusPlus
 NET_REQUEST_QUEUE_CONFIG config;